RichardBradley/liquibase.github.com/quickstart/quickstart_lb.md

 title: Liquibase Quickstart
 includeDaticalBox: true
 ---
+## Overview ##
+This tutorial builds on the setup that is described in the [Quick Start](../quickstart.html).

 ## Step 1: Create a Changelog File: ##

 The [database changelog file](documentation/databasechangelog.html) is where all database changes are listed.
-It is XML based, so start with an empty XML file:
+Create a file called <code class="explicit">myChangeLog.xml</code> that contains the following:

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>